Evidenced based treatment for autism

 While there’s no ‘one size fits all’ approach for helping children and adolescents with autism, early intervention behavioural programs are proven to be effective.

 Behavioural intervention therapy is a highly structured, scientific approach using learning techniques and principles to promote socially significant and desirable behaviour.
 It involves breaking down skills into component parts and, through repetition, reinforcement, and encouragement, to help a child learn new skills.

 Behavioural intervention therapy has been validated by many decades of rigorous scientific research.
 It is proven to be effective in both teaching new skills and promoting socially appropriate behaviours in children with autism to match their typically developing peers.

 Behavioural intervention therapy is effective in reducing difficult behaviours typically observed in individuals with autism, such as self- injury, tantrums, non-compliance and self-stimulation.

 While therapy reduces and modifies problematic behaviour, it can also be used to teach play, communication, and self-care skills.
 For older children, it’s effective in teaching academic and daily living skills for greater independence.

 ABAlink can help

-Our Program Supervisor customises ABA therapy programs and incorporates iPads into the treatment to suit your child’s needs, and the family situation.
+Our Program Supervisor customises behavioural intervention therapy programs and incorporates iPads into the treatment to suit your child’s needs, and the family situation.
 It starts with a six-month commitment and includes monthly sessions at the clinic to monitor your child’s progress, and fine tune the plan if required.
-For many families ABA becomes a way of enabling their child to continually learn in a natural environment.
+For many families early intervention therapy becomes a way of enabling their child to continually learn in a natural environment.